peterculture/culture-apparel-production/README.md

 `/api/*` — keep that as the real perimeter.
 Fonts + Tabler icons load from a CDN, so the pages need internet.

-**Known gap:** each board's own "Who's this?" switch-user picker (the repeat icon on index.html/pre-production.html/shipping.html/stats.html) still lets someone pick any name from the roster directly, with no PIN — it exists for quickly switching attribution mid-shift on a shared tablet without a full re-login.
-That means the PIN only gates the FIRST login on a given tablet/browser; anyone with physical access to an already-logged-in tablet (or one with cleared `localStorage`) can still attribute their own changes to someone else's name via that picker.
-Worth closing if PIN-level accountability needs to be airtight, but left as-is for now since it wasn't part of this change.
+**Update (2026-08-13):** each board's own "Who's this?" switch-user picker (the repeat icon on index.html/pre-production.html/shipping.html/ station.html) used to let someone pick any name from the roster directly, with no PIN — meaning the PIN only gated the FIRST login on a tablet, and anyone with physical access to an already-logged-in tablet could attribute their own changes to someone else's name.
+That gap is now closed: switching accounts on any of those four boards re-runs the same `POST /api/worker-login` PIN check as the initial login (a numeric PIN pad replaces the old grid of name buttons), and the identity that gets set is whatever the server verifies the PIN belongs to — not whichever name was tapped.
+On index.html/pre-production.html this also re-derives `caShopRole`, so a worker PIN can no longer combine with a stale manager role to grant manager rights.
+`station.html`/`shipping.html` only store the verified name (they have no role concept of their own).